aviTak/BinanceSpotAlgoTrader/README.md

 6. To check status of processes - npm run status
 7. To clean log and CSV files on Mac/Linux - npm run clean

+---

 ## Count number of API calls in Logs
-1. ABRACADABRA[PRICES] - No. of API calls to fetch prices
+1. COUNT[PRICES] - No. of API calls to fetch prices
-2. ABRACADABRA[ORDER] - No. of API calls to place an order
+2. COUNT[ORDER] - No. of API calls to place an order
-3. ABRACADABRA[CANCEL] - No. of API calls to cancel an order
+3. COUNT[CANCEL] - No. of API calls to cancel an order
-4. ABRACADABRA[STATUS] - No. of API calls to check status of an order
+4. COUNT[STATUS] - No. of API calls to check status of an order

+---

 ## Useful Links